 California expects to spend more than $200 million by 2024 to reach its target of 100 Hydrogen stations, capable of supporting 30,000 fuel-cell vehicles—which is a mere 0.1 percent of all vehicles on California roads.

-John likes to express his BEV elitism in the form of deriding others for not spending their money the way he wants them to spend it.
-He refuses to accept the notion that people want cars that work the way they want them to work.
-John will moderate your comment if you mention politics on GCR but then he’ll write a story like this one that impugns the integrity of an entire group of people for not buying a vehicle that doesn’t fit their needs.
-People don’t buy pickup trucks because they have no care about the environment as John seems to suggest.
+GCR refuses to accept the notion that people want cars that work the way they want them to work.
+People don’t buy pickup trucks because they have no care about the environment as GCR seems to suggest.
 People buy pickup trucks and large SUVs for utility.
-John refuses to address the 800lb gorilla in the room: BEVs don’t scale up well for the utility people demand like fuel cells do.
-John uses many of the same excuses other BEVangelists use for tepid BEV demand: people aren’t spending on advertising, or dealers aren’t pushing hard enough to sell BEVs.
-According to John, it’s always someone else’s fault BEVs don’t sell.
+GCR refuses to address the 800lb gorilla in the room: BEVs don’t scale up well for the utility people demand like fuel cells do.
+GCR uses many of the same excuses other BEVangelists use for tepid BEV demand: people aren’t spending on advertising, or dealers aren’t pushing hard enough to sell BEVs.
+According to GCR, it’s always someone else’s fault BEVs are displacing ICEs at a more rapid rate.

 The FCTO has intimated 8 kilograms of Hydrogen can power a large SUV for a roughly 400 mile range.
 This means millions of people in the market for a pickup truck or large SUV could buy a zero emission FCEV if fuel cell vehicles are supported and a supply chain is fostered.
 The FCTO also expresses that FCEVs will be comparable in cost to ICEs ($40/kw) and H2 will be comparable to under $4 per gallon of gasoline by 2020.
 Imagine an America where our fuel was made domestically from garbage or sewage that created jobs and eliminated environmental hazards.
 People could drive large zero emission pickup trucks & SUVs with comparable ranges and refuel times that they’re used to today with fuel cells.
 BEVs don’t scale well to these sizes with 400 mile ranges and 3 to 5 minute refuel times.
-GCR’s John Voelcker never seems to acknowledge just how weak BEVs are when it comes to continuous operation vehicles and the large vehicles the market demands.
-John always cites stats about most people’s driving habits but ignores millions of people who aren’t in a market for spending their money on a vehicle that will not and cannot fit their needs.
+GCR never seems to acknowledge BEVs aren’t practical when it comes to continuous operation vehicles and the large vehicles the market demands.
+GCR cites stats about most people’s driving habits but ignores millions of people who aren’t in a market for spending their money on a vehicle that will not and cannot fit their needs.

 Considering all the obstacles and requirements for new infrastructure (estimated to cost as much as $400 billion), fuel-cell vehicles seem likely to be a niche technology at best, with little impact on U.S. oil consumption.